Detection and identification of illicit postal goods at UK borders: SBRI competition

 The Defence Science and Technology Laboratory (Dstl) will test the efficacy of your solution at phase 2.
 Solutions must also be adaptive and non-disruptive and must work in line with current postal systems.

-We strongly encourage you to attend our
+We strongly encourage you to attend our launch event

 .
 You will be able to ask questions about the UK postal border environment and speak to Home Office and Border Force stakeholders.